Pre- & Post-Op Instructions:

 Do you administer pain medication to my pet?

 Yes.
 Pain medicine is given during the surgery and it lasts 24 hours.
-We also provide additional pain medication to take home with each patient following the procedure if you request it or if the animal should need extra.
-There is an additional cost to this extra pain medication.
+We also provide additional pain medication to take home with each dog following the procedure.
+There is an additional $15 cost to this extra pain medication.
 E Collars are also mandatory for all dog surgeries and cost $12.
 Additional pain medication for cats can be sent home if you request it.